DeSemWeb/ISWC2017/content/index.md

 ---
 # A workshop that focuses on _clients_

+DeSemWeb will be back at ISWC2018.
+Visit us at [DeSemWeb2018](http://iswc2018.desemweb.org/)!

 If you are looking for Semantic Web Technologies for the Internet of Things, visit the [SWIT2017 website](https://swit2017.github.io/).